 When using TINYpulse Coach, only allow yourself 8-10 minutes each cycle to evaluate performance.
 This limitation will motivate you to work quickly and efficiently to document your work and build out your performance portfolio without wasting too much time of your day

 3. Reflect on performance regularly

-Through regular performance evaluations and 1:1 meetings facilitated by Coach, you have regular opportunities to document the great work you’ve done and get the support you need from your leader.
+Through regular performance evaluations and 1:1 meetings facilitated by Coach, you can have regular opportunities to document the great work you’ve done and to get the support you need from your leader.

 There are three steps to the Coach evaluation process: